UniMath/agda-unimath/src/foundation-core/identity-types.lagda.md

 [full width equals sign](https://www.fileformat.info/info/unicode/char/ff1d/index.htm).
 Note that the full width equals sign is slightly wider, and it is highlighted in blue just like all the other defined constructions in Agda.
-In order to type the full width equals sign in Agda emacs mode, you need to add it to your agda input method as follows:
+In order to type the full width equals sign in Agda's Emacs Mode, you need to add it to your agda input method as follows:

 - Type `M-x customize-variable` and press enter.
 - Type `agda-input-user-translations` and press enter.